jomavicuna/publipucp-web/README.md

 Astro-based website for PubliPUCP project.

-✅ Discord notifications enabled for deployments.
+✅ Discord notifications enabled for successful deployments.

 > 🧑‍🚀 **Seasoned astronaut?** Delete this file.
 Have fun!